FLYBIRD vs Marcy Olympic Bench: Which Is Better? (2026)

 FLYBIRD ($109) vs Marcy Olympic ($239) — we tested both benches side by side.
 Here's which one is right for your home gym and training style.

 Quick Answer: The FLYBIRD wins for most home gym owners.
-At $109, it folds flat, adjusts to 7 back angles, and pairs with any power rack.
-The Marcy Olympic ($239) wins if you want a dedicated bench press station with built-in rack catches, a leg developer, and plate storage -- no separate rack required.
+At $109, it folds flat, adjusts to 8 back angles, and pairs with any power rack.
+The Marcy Olympic MD-857 ($239) wins if you want a dedicated bench press station with built-in rack catches, a leg developer, and plate storage -- no separate rack required.

-FLYBIRD Adjustable Bench -- The Breakdown
+FLYBIRD Adjustable Bench -- The Full Breakdown

-FLYBIRD Adjustable Weight Bench
+FLYBIRD WB2 Weight Bench, Utility Adjustable Weight Bench

 Capacity